 Cultural Capital: The Woodcroft AIM Programme

 PSHE, SMSC, British Values and Enrichment are linked to our AIM@ principles at Woodcroft.
-These run on a 4 year cycle of aspirational and inspirational themes.
+These run on an annual cycle of aspirational and inspirational themes.
 These themes are supported by our PSHE scheme of work that provides consistent termly PSHE objectives.

 Links are mapped across termly schedules and associated with published ‘Big Picture’ enrichment programmes.